19hours/sg-statutes/Acts/Presidential Elections Act.md

 11\.—(1) The Returning Officer shall, on nomination day, attend at the place of nomination from 11 a.m. until 12 noon to receive nominations papers and political donation certificates issued by the Registrar of Political Donations and certificates issued under section 8 (referred to in this Act as nomination papers).

+[20/2000; 19/2005]

 (2) Every such nomination paper and certificate shall be delivered to the Returning Officer, in duplicate and in person, by the person seeking nomination accompanied by his proposer, seconder and at least 4 assentors, at the place of nomination between 11 a.m. and 12 noon (both times inclusive) on nomination day, and if not so delivered, shall be rejected.

-[19/2005 wef 06/06/2005]
+[19/2005]

-(3) The Returning Officer shall forthwith cause a copy of the nomination papers to be posted in a conspicuous position outside the place of nomination.
+(3) The Returning Officer shall immediately cause a copy of the nomination papers to be posted in a conspicuous position outside the place of nomination.

 (4) The Returning Officer shall permit the candidates and their proposers, seconders and assentors and one other person, if any, appointed by each candidate in writing to be present on nomination day and at the place of nomination between 11 a.m. and 12.30 p.m. and there and then to examine the nomination papers of candidates which have been received by the Returning Officer.

+[19/2005]

 (5) Before 12.30 p.m. on nomination day at an election, any candidate may, by writing under his hand, indicate to the Returning Officer which of his names mentioned in the nomination paper he desires should be omitted and which should be specified by initial only.